-My Australian Research Council Laureate Fellowship, 2020 - 2025, is a $2.6 million project that explores how Australia might best regulate the rise of data and its analysis so as to seize the related benefits while managing the many risks.
-We are currently recruiting Postdoctoral Fellows and doctoral candidates to work on this project.
-See the Laureate Project website at https://fintechrevn.org/ for details of these opportunities, and for all of the Project's research outputs.
+My Australian Research Council Laureate Fellowship, 2020 - 2026, is a $2.6 million project that explores how Australia might best regulate the rise of data and its analysis so as to seize the related benefits while managing the many risks.
+See the Laureate Project website at https://fintechrevn.org/ for all of the Project's research outputs.

 Before this, for six years, I led two major sequential projects on the delivery of financial services over mobile devices in developing countries.
 I led a team of three to four researchers on these projects, funded by a large ARC Linkage grant in conjunction with, and generously supported by, the United Nations Capital Development Fund.

 I joined the Faculty in January 2007, and was appointed a Scientia Professor, and to the King & Wood Mallesons Chair in International Finance Law, in 2013.
-This research sponsorship was expanded in 2018, with KPMG Law coming on board, and the Chair renamed as the KPMG Law - KWM Chair in Disruptive Innovation and Law.
+This research sponsorship was expanded with KPMG Law, from 2018 until 2023, and the Chair renamed as the KPMG Law - KWM Chair in Disruptive Innovation and Law.

-I consult at the moment to the Asian Development Bank and over the years have consulted to many government departments including those of Australia, Indonesia, Malawi, Nepal, Timor Leste, Solomon Islands, Vietnam and to the West African Economic and Monetary Union and to three government agencies in the US (the OCC, SEC, and Department of Justice).
+Over the years I have consulted to government departments in over 12 countries, and to three government agencies in the US (the OCC, SEC, and Department of Justice).
 I began my career practising banking and finance law in Australia and Hong Kong and on Wall Street with Davis Polk, in total for some nine years.

 Areas of expertise

-FinTech, RegTech, blockchain, cryptocurrencies, initial coin offerings, consumer data right, smart contracts, and digital financial services more generally.
+FinTech, RegTech, cryptocurrencies, central bank digital currencies, digital assets generally, consumer data right, and digital financial services.